asreview/asreview/docs/source/extensions/overview_extensions.rst

 -------------------------------

-ASReview has support for community-maintained extensions, that enable you to seemlessly integrate your own code with the ASReview framework.
+ASReview has support for community-maintained extensions, that enable you to seemlessly integrate your code with the ASReview framework.
 These extensions can extend the software with new classifiers, query strategies, balance strategies, and feature extraction techniques.

 A template for creating your own ASReview extension can be found here: `Template <https://github.com/asreview/template-extension-new-model>`__.